knight5oul-Terminal/Zabbix-7.4-Installation-Ubuntu-Server-26.04/documentation.md

 # Full Installation Steps To Install Zabbix 7.4 In Ubuntu Server 26.04
-So here we are guys officialy, I wont be commenting a lot just when its necssary, I have made the installation commands in order below, make sure that these commands assume the server is freshly installed with nothing already configured.
+So here we are guys oficially, I wont be commenting a lot just when its necessary, I have made the installation commands in order below, make sure that these commands assume the server is freshly installed with nothing already configured.

 ### System Preparation

-1) Preapring the ubuntu server
+1) Preparing the ubuntu server

 ```bash
 sudo apt update